Today we’re discussing why cinnamon bread separates and what you can do to keep the slices from gapping when you slice it.

 - When doubled, turn the dough out on your work surface and divide the dough in half.
 For precision, weigh the dough and divide accordingly.
 My dough weighed in at 56.5 oz, so I divided my dough into two 28.25 oz pieces.

-- Spread half the filling on each prepared rectangle and roll up tightly starting with one of the short ends.
+- Evenly spread half the filling on each loaf and then roll up as indicated above.

 - Preheat the oven to 350F.